Original French Bulldog Artwork for your home

 Should your dog develop any kind of skin irritations and severe scratching-please consult your breeder first for advise since she may have other dogs in her line that have the same allergies and can steer you in the right direction.

-Many vets are prone to give steroids, cortisone & Derm Caps to “band aid” the problem instead of treating the source which is either food or environmental
+Many general veterinarians are prone to give steroids, cortisone & Derm Caps to “band aid” the problem instead of treating the source which is either food or environmental

 (airborne) allergies.
-Unless you have your dog tested for antigens you will not know what is causing the allergic reactions.
+Unless you have your dog tested for antigens, preferably by a DVM Dermatologist, you will not know what is causing the allergic reactions.

 The old wives tale of corn causing all the allergy problems with dogs is not true.